WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 #### 3. How does this specification deal with personal information or personally-identifiable information or information derived thereof?

-When the content included in the unsigned Web Bundle is loaded as an untrusted bundle (e.g: loaded a “untrusted” bundle from a local file), navigation to the Bundle will be loaded within its unique origin with [package: scheme](#urls-for-bundle-components), which is different from the claimed origin or from other bundles, therefore no access to the original origin’s storage should be given.

-Please also see the [Security and privacy considerations](#security-and-privacy-considerations).
+This feature blocks access to local paths, which might otherwise be exposed by the `package:` scheme.

 #### 4. How does this specification deal with sensitive information?

-(See above) TODO: link.
+See #3.

 #### 5. Does this specification introduce a new state for an origin that persists across browsing sessions?

-This proposal introduces a [`package:` scheme](#urls-for-bundle-components) that defines an origin based on the location or the URL of the bundle itself, and the claimed URL inside the bundle.
-That's a new kind of origin with the same state as any other origin (e.g. indexed DB, Local Storage), which can be persisted across browsing sessions.
+This proposal introduces a new kind of origin with state that persists across browsing sessions.
+Specifically, the [`package:` scheme](#urls-for-bundle-components) defines an origin based on the location or the URL of the bundle itself, and the claimed URL inside the bundle.

 #### 6. What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?